-ING has taken certain measures to support customers impacted by the COVID-19 pandemic, including payment holidays, offering credit facilities to business clients under government guarantee schemes and providing liquidity under credit facilities to large corporate clients.
+In 2020, ING also took certain measures to support customers impacted by the Covid-19 pandemic, including payment holidays, offering credit facilities to business clients under government guarantee schemes and providing liquidity under credit facilities to large corporate clients.
 Although, following supervisory guidelines, payment holidays do not automatically trigger an immediate classification of the loans as in default or as forborne, the credit quality of these loans will be monitored for future transitions into Stage 2 and could result in increased risk costs and additional risk weighted assets in future periods.
-As of the end of December 2020, in line with the European Banking Association (EBA) moratoria guidelines, ING has a total amount of €19.4 billion of payment holidays, or 2.6% of total credit outstandings, granted to approximately 196,000 customers in almost all countries in which ING operates.
-Over 55% of these customers are in the Netherlands and Belgium.
-ING also recorded €2,675 million of net additions to loan loss provisions for the full year of 2020 compared with €1,120 million for the full year of 2019.
-The 2020 risk costs were severely impacted by a combination of increased collective provisioning reflecting the worsened macro-economic indicators due to the COVID-19 pandemic, higher Individual Stage 3 provisions, and negative rating migration.
+As of 31 December 2020, in line with the European Banking Association (EBA) moratoria guidelines, ING has a total amount of €19.4 billion of payment holidays or 2.6% of total credit outstandings, granted to approximately 196,000 customers.
+While these customers are located across nearly all countries in which ING operates, over 55% of these customers are in the Netherlands and Belgium.
+ING also recorded €2,675 million of net additions to loan loss provisions in 2020 compared with €1,120 million in 2019.
+The 2020 risk costs were severely impacted by a combination of increased collective provisioning reflecting the worsened macro-economic indicators due to the Covid-19 pandemic, higher Individual Stage 3 provisions, and negative rating migration.
 Should these global economic conditions be prolonged or worsen, or should the pandemic lead to additional market disruptions, ING may experience more client defaults and further additions to loan loss provisions.
 In these circumstances, ING may also experience reduced client activity and demand for its products and services, increased utilization of lending commitments and higher credit and valuation adjustments on financial assets.
-In addition, a further decline in interest rates will further decrease net interest income.
-These factors and other consequences of the COVID-19 pandemic may materially adversely affect ING's business, results and financial condition.
+In addition, persistently low interest rates for a longer period, as well as a potential further decline in interest rates might result in further decreases in net interest income.
+These factors and other consequences of the Covid-19 pandemic may materially adversely affect ING's business, results and financial condition.

-ING's capital and liquidity position may also be adversely impacted by the COVID-19 pandemic and related response measures, including as a result of changes in future levels of savings and deposits from customers, changes in asset quality, and the effects of government or regulatory responses to the pandemic, and may require changes to ING's funding structure, impact ING's ability to comply with regulatory capital requirements and adversely affect ING's cost of capital and credit rating.
+ING's capital and liquidity position may also be adversely impacted by the Covid-19 pandemic and related response measures, including as a result of changes in future levels of savings and deposits from customers, changes in asset quality, and the effects of government or regulatory responses to the pandemic, and may require changes to ING's funding structure, impact ING's ability to comply with regulatory capital requirements and adversely affect ING's cost of capital and credit rating.
 Any of the foregoing developments may have a material adverse impact on ING's business, results and financial condition.

-As at October 2020, most of ING's staff continue to work from home.
-Since May 2020 staff in various countries have started rotation schemes to return to work in the office in a controlled manner, taking into account local circumstances and any applicable government measures (including with respect to social distancing).
+As of 31 December 2020, most of ING's staff continue to work from home.
+Since May 2020, staff in various countries have started rotation schemes to return to work in the office in a controlled manner, taking into account local circumstances and any applicable government measures (including with respect to social distancing).
 This controlled office opening process is expected to allow for essential face-to-face meetings.
-However, with COVID-19 infection rates having recently increased, ING expects that more staff will again work from home.
-Due to the uncertainties relating to the future development of the COVID-19 pandemic, it is not certain when ING's employees may be generally expected or permitted to return to ING's offices.
+However, with Covid-19 infection rates having recently increased, ING expects that more staff will again work from home.
+Due to the uncertainties relating to the future development of the Covid-19 pandemic, it is not certain when ING's employees may be generally expected or permitted to return to ING's offices.
 If due to illness, technical limitations or other restrictions in connection with the pandemic, employees are unable to work or are not able to operate as effectively and efficiently as in the office, this may adversely affect ING's business, results and financial condition.